beginning of a journey

 Through the sacrament of baptism for children you as parents are thanking God for his gift of life, deciding to start your child on the journey of faith and asking for the Church’s support.
 Baptism marks the start of your child’s journey of faith, turning towards Christ and becoming a member of the local and worldwide Christian family.

-At St John’s, your child’s baptism will normally take place during the main Sunday morning service, using the historic font at the west end of the church.
-This is so that your child can be seen to be joining the family of the Church and be welcomed into membership.
-In turn the Church will promise to support and pray for you and your child.
+At St John’s, your child’s baptism may take place during the main Sunday morning service, using the historic font at the west end of the church, so that your child can be seen to be joining the family of the Church and be welcomed into membership, and the Church will promise to support and pray for you and your child.
+Alternatively we can arrange for a private baptism at a time to suit you and the church.

-Teenagers and adults may also be baptised.
-This is celebrated with confirmation by the Bishop.
+Teenagers and adults may also be baptised, and this is normally followed by confirmation by the Bishop.
 You can only be baptised once, but there are ways of renewing your commitment publicly as an adult.

 What matters is that those concerned sincerely desire to follow Christ and have a good appreciation of what they are doing.
 Therefore, for young people and adults the normal practice is for them to attend a series of nurture classes prior to Baptism or Confirmation.

-If you wish to enquire further about Baptism or Confirmation please contact the Parish Office; we will send a form to you.
+If you wish to enquire further about Baptism or Confirmation please contact the Parish Administrator in the first instance to discuss arrangements.

-You may wish to ask your parish priest about having a service of Thanksgiving for the Gift of a Child.
+You may wish to enquire about having a service of Thanksgiving for the Gift of a Child.
 In this service, you thank God for the gift of your child and the child is blessed.
 You do not make the same promises as in the Baptism service.

 If you choose to have a Thanksgiving, you may also have a Baptism service for your child at a later date.